callum-marshall/bank-tech-test/README.md

 ```
 ---

-# My Approach
+## My Approach

-I started by making a list of the behaviours I expect my program will need to meet the requirements.
+I started by making a list of the behaviours I expect my program will need to meet the requirements and acceptance criteria

 - make deposits
 - make withdrawals